-If your course performance is significantly affected by issues beyond your control, I urge you to let me know and to seek assistance promptly from Student Care and Outreach (https://sco.uga.edu/), part of the Office of the Dean of Students.
+If your course performance is significantly affected by issues beyond your control, I urge you to let me know and to seek assistance promptly from Student Care and Outreach, part of the Office of the Dean of Students.
 It is always easier to address exceptional circumstances when these issues are raised as early as possible.
 Waiting until the end of the semester to take action may limit my ability to provide appropriate support.